imonsheikh/assignment8-book-review/README.md

 ## Features:

 - Dynamic Book Listings: Utilize React to dynamically display a list of books available in your store.
-Users can browse through the catalog and view details such as book title, author, cover image, and description.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Users can browse through the catalog and view details such as book title, author, cover image, and description.This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 - Responsive Design: Ensure your book store website is responsive and optimized for different devices and screen sizes using React's responsive design techniques and CSS frameworks.
 This ensures a consistent and user-friendly experience across desktops, tablets, and mobile phones.